who’s there: Michele Di Paola

 I have a great interest in working with myths and rituals of yesterday and today, which I have been studying since many years – keeping far enough from any kind of new-age approach, but trying to find and acknowledge their impact in growth and education.
 For instance, did you ever wonder where the story of the mouse bringing money when children loose they milk teeth comes from?
 Or did you ever realize that what the Odissey, Star Wars and Harry Potter have many more things in common than differences? 😀

+I also have this strange idea that education (including non formal one) could and should be involving, up-to-date, maybe even amusing – and including technologies and contents of nowadays (as mobile devices, AI, videogames, just to mention some…).
+So what about videogame-based learning, for instance?
 I believe that this should happen without loosing the main focus: designing experiences from which you can extract learning in many different ways, possibly including contact with nature and outdoors activities, that I learnt to value during my many years of being part of the scout movement.